thomas-schouten/Plato/docs/source/api/globe/index.rst

 Globe
 #############

+`Globe` is a class that contains data and methods for to characterise the global geodynamic state of a reconstruction.
+In the `PlateTorques` module, the `Globe` class is used to store the plates of the model and to store the torques acting on the plates.

-.. autoclass:: plato.globe.Globe
+.. autoclass:: plato.globe
    :members:
    :undoc-members:
    :inherited-members:
    :show-inheritance:

-`Globe` is a class that contains data, geometries, and methods for working with tectonic plates.
-In the `PlateTorques` module, the `Globe` class is used to store the plates of the model and to store the torques acting on the plates.